-IBHOF inductee Graham Houston pays tribute to Mexico’s 1950s and 1960s welterweight contender Gaspar Ortega who passed away last week.
+IBHOF inductee Graham Houston pays tribute to Mexico’s 1950s and 1960s welterweight contender Gaspar Ortega who passed away in December 2021.

 A true ring warrior has left us with the passing on December 16, at the age of 86, of former welterweight title contender Gaspar “Indian” Ortega.

 Never a champion, and afforded only one title opportunity in his long career, Ortega faced most of the top fighters of his era.
 He was a mainstay on American TV boxing broadcasts in the 1950s and early 1960s and the subject of the book Friday Night Fighter, the title derived from the night of the week when boxing was a highly rated programming staple for the ABC-TV network.

 At this time, there were just three major TV networks in the US.
 It was a time when the whole family would gather around their monochrome TV sets to watch the popular programmes of the day.
 Boxing was very much part of the social fabric in the US and boys became fans watching the fights with their fathers.
 Those days are long gone, but Ortega played his part in what has been called the Golden Age of American TV boxing.